CynthiaPeter/Privatefit-Contributing-guide/README.md

 → A pull request will cause integration tests to run automatically, so please review the results of the pipeline and correct any mistakes that are reported.

-**﹗Important:** *If you plan to contribute often or have a larger change to make, it is best to setup an environment for contribution, which is what the rest of these guidelines describe.*
+**❕Important:** *If you plan to contribute often or have a larger change to make, it is best to setup an environment for contribution, which is what the rest of these guidelines describe.*